Splunk

 </Route>

-# Routes: Local Files forwarded as JSON to Splunk
+# Routes: Local files to Splunk

 <Route syslog_bin_to_splunk>